 Tiago Costa obtained his PhD in Molecular Biology from University of Umeå, Sweden in 2012 where he studied, the molecular and biochemical details of Yersinia Type III Secretion System (T3SS) translocators in the lab of Prof. Matthew Francis.

-Tiago Costa joined the Department of Life Sciences at Imperial College, London, UK in 2017 as a Lecturer in Bacterial Pathogenesis to study by Cryo-EM, the role of T4SSs in the pathogenicity of intracellular pathogens.
+Tiago Costa joined the Department of Life Sciences at Imperial College, London, UK in 2017 as a Lecturer in Bacterial Pathogenesis and Group Leader at the MRC Center for Molecular Bacteriology and Infection to study by Cryo-EM, the role of Bacterial Secretion Systems in pathogenicity.
 To fully understand how these macromolecular machines work, he uses a multi-disciplinary approach that includes: bacterial genetics (gene disruption and site-specific mutagenesis), membrane proteins biochemistry, cutting-edge single particle Cryo-EM, X-ray crystallography and protein cross-linking coupled with mass spectrometry (XL-MS).

-S. Sgro G, Dias da Costa TR, Cryo-EM grid preparation of membrane protein samples for single particle analysis, Frontiers in Molecular Biosciences, ISSN:2296-889X
+S. Sgro G, Costa TRD, 2018, Cryo-EM grid preparation of membrane protein samples for single particle analysis, Frontiers in Molecular Biosciences, Vol:5, ISSN:2296-889X

 et al., 2018, Heterologous Complementation Studies With the YscX and YscY Protein Families Reveals a Specificity for Yersinia pseudotuberculosis Type III Secretion, Frontiers in Cellular and Infection Microbiology, Vol:8, ISSN:2235-2988